Emmanuelle Charpentier

-Emmanuelle Marie Charpentier (/fr/; born 11 December 1968) is a French professor and researcher in microbiology, genetics, and biochemistry.
-As of 2015, she has been a director at the Max Planck Institute for Infection Biology in Berlin.
-In 2018, she founded an independent research institute, the Max Planck Unit for the Science of Pathogens.
+Emmanuelle Marie Charpentier (/fr/; born 11 December 1968) is a French academic, microbiologist, geneticist, and biochemist.
+She has served as a director at the Max Planck Institute for Infection Biology in Berlin since 2015.
+Three years later, she founded an independent research institute, the Max Planck Unit for the Science of Pathogens.
 In 2020, Charpentier and American biochemist Jennifer Doudna of the University of California, Berkeley, were awarded the Nobel Prize in Chemistry "for the development of a method for genome editing" (through CRISPR).
 This was the first science Nobel Prize ever won by two women only.

 Early life and education

 Charpentier's paternal grandfather, surnamed Sinanian, was an Armenian who escaped to France during the Armenian Genocide and met his wife in Marseille.
 Charpentier was born in 1968 in Juvisy-sur-Orge in France and studied biochemistry, microbiology, and genetics at the Pierre and Marie Curie University (which became the Faculty of Science of Sorbonne University) in Paris.
 She was a graduate student at the Institut Pasteur from 1992 to 1995 and was awarded a research doctorate.
 Charpentier's PhD work investigated molecular mechanisms involved in antibiotic resistance.